I’ve come up with 80 uses for paracord – but I need to get to 100. Check out this list and help me come up with the other 20 uses!

 9: Emergency suture (from inner strands)

-SHTF can take place anywhere at anytime and that includes life and death situations.
+Serious injuries can happen anytime, anywhere.
 Add some paracord to your first aid kit because it might help in closing cuts or wounds.

 10: Wrap knife handle